Positioning of Top Legal Directories in 2023

-The battle between Justia and FindLaw rages every year.
-So far in 2021, FindLaw is the successor, with roughly 29.63% of the first position searches we conducted in June of 2021.
+The battle between Justia and FindLaw rages every year, but appears to be done now in 2023.
+Back in 2021, FindLaw was the successor, with roughly 29.63% of the first position searches we conducted in June of 2021.
 This seems like an extremely high number, and represents nearly a third of all major keywords.
 Back in 2019, Justia would be seen 37.04% of the time in the top spot.
 In 2018, it’s hard to believe even Avvo had 25% of 1st position search results.

-You can reference the following study using the link below:
+You can reference the following study using the link below (though it may be somewhat dated):

 This is a testament to two things.
 First, how one particular website will never consistently dominate results because of the periodic, major Google changes that will continuously dethrone websites that were deemed otherwise immovable.
 It also shows that the end goal of those managing the SEO of these directories have the coveted number 1 spot in their scopes – anything below 3 to them may as well not even exist, and that’s the mentality we should have with our own websites –– If you’re not first, you’re last.